 This power is supposed to do the same thing for us, in spirit, as it did for Christ (rousing Him from among the dead and seating Him at God’s right hand among the celestials, up over every sovereignty and authority and power and lordship).
 This transcendent greatness of God’s power is for us who are believing!
-It is this power which, in spirit, vivifies us together in Christ and rouses us together and seats us together among the celestials, in Christ Jesus.
+It is this power which, in spirit, vivifies us together in Christ and rouses us together, and seats us together among the celestials, in Christ Jesus.

 This is our celestial status, in spirit, which enables us, to a certain extent, to see earthly things more objectively, more as God would judge them.
-From the celestial vantage point we can view things in the right perspective because we are far above the fleshly and soulish spheres.
+From the celestial vantage point, we can view things from the right perspective because we are far above the fleshly and soulish spheres.
 Thus we will enjoy our celestial allotment right now whenever we are aware of our being seated together in the celestial realm, in spirit, in Christ Jesus.

-As long as we are in this body of our humiliation, however, the powers of darkness will do their utmost to dim our spiritual awareness, to shove us off of our celestial allotment, and to drag us down to the earthly sphere where the spirit of the Adversary is now operating in the sons of stubbornness (Eph.2:2).
+As long as we are in this body of our humiliation, however, the powers of darkness will do their utmost to dim our spiritual awareness, shove us off of our celestial allotment, and drag us down to the earthly sphere where the spirit of the Adversary is now operating in the sons of stubbornness (Eph.2:2).
 Whenever we lose our celestial status, even temporarily, we will see things from the earthly viewpoint and with limited perspective.
 Thus earthly events loom large, and we are often overwhelmed by their seeming importance.

 SEATED IN CHRIST, STANDING IN THE LORD